nestjs/docs.nestjs.com/content/techniques/validation.md

 The `ValidationPipe` makes use of the powerful [class-validator](https://github.com/typestack/class-validator) package and its declarative validation decorators.
 The `ValidationPipe` provides a convenient approach to enforce validation rules for all incoming client payloads, where the specific rules are declared with simple annotations in local class/DTO declarations in each module.

+> info **Hint** Nest now offers maintained forks for the class-validator and class-transformer packages, that can be installed via `@nestjs/class-validator` and `@nestjs/class-transformer` respectively.
+Due to backwards compatibility, Nest internally still uses class-validator and class-transformer.
+It can, however, be changed to use the `@nestjs/class-validator` packages internally.

 #### Overview

 In the [Pipes](/pipes) chapter, we went through the process of building simple pipes and binding them to controllers, methods or to the global app to demonstrate how the process works.
 Be sure to review that chapter to best understand the topics of this chapter.
 Here, we'll focus on various **real world** use cases of the `ValidationPipe`, and show how to use some of its advanced customization features.